 Anticipated Launch: Quarter one of 2021.

 Impact: Extremely low.
 There are only about 150 cases reported in the medical literature for all three conditions combined.
-However, the manufacturer estimates there may be a significant number of undiagnosed cases: around 600-2,500 cases in the United States.
-Furthermore, clinical trials are being conducted for several additional indications.
+However, the manufacturer estimates there may be a significant number of undiagnosed cases: around 600-2,500 cases in the U.S. Furthermore, clinical trials are being conducted for several additional indications.

 Price: Currently unknown, but some are predicting a price greater than $300,000 per year for an adult.